aleks96n/BioInfoKallisto/README.md

 #SBATCH --mail-user=<YOUR_EMAIL@EMAIL.DOMAIN>
 ```

 Run the bash script for parallelization, which is provided in the github repository.
 This process takes about 15 minutes.
 After it is finished, you should see a transcript.idx file in your work directory.
+Note, if you are using a different transcript file, make changes to the makeTranscript.sh change and give it the proper path.
 ```bash
 sbatch makeTranscript.sh
 ```